softindex/uikernel/docs/docs/getting-started.md

 {% endhighlight%}
 {:start="2"}

-2. Open up `src/index.js` and replace all with next piece of code
+2. Open up `src/index.js` and replace all with the next piece of code

  {% highlight javascript %}
  import React from 'react';